uranusjr/snafu/README.rst

 in `PEP 397`_.

-A few wrapper executables (shims_) are distributed with SNAFU, and are published into ``%PATH%`` to stub certain special executables, such as ``python.exe`` and ``pip.exe``.
+A few wrapper executables (shims_) are distributed with SNAFU, and are published into ``%PATH%`` to stub a few special executables, such as ``python.exe`` and ``pip.exe``.
 When invoked, these shims rely on the registry to launch their real conterparts, and bridge all user interaction to them.